-Based in central Twickenham, we provide sports massage, pregnancy massage and deep tissue massage by physiotherapists or therapists with medical degrees.
+We provide massage in Twickenham.
+This includes sports massage, pregnancy massage and deep tissue massage by physiotherapists or therapists with medical degrees.

 We believe that what constitutes a great massage is unique to everyone.
 We assess and analyse you before your massage so that we can provide different pressures and styles to match your needs.